 - will not be Disneyland-and-roses all the time

-- will not in an obvious way come to the rescue of a person
+- will not always, in an obvious way, come to the rescue

 21) Integrity is NOT a one-time experience or situation.
 Instead, Integrity is an on-going experience of a collection of situations where sound decisions are made based on good judgment, discernment, wisdom and knowledge.

-22) Integrity has its by-products.
-As you become more familiar with a lifestyle which allows for integrity to bloom wild and free, life is usually filled with more and more peace--a natural by-product of integrity.
-After a while of on-going decisions guided by integrity, others begin to take notice.
+23) Integrity has its by-products.
+As you become more familiar with a lifestyle which allows for integrity to bloom wild and free, life is usually filled with more and more peace—a natural by-product of integrity.
+After a while of on-going decisions guided by integrity, other people begin to take notice.
 Employers begin to place more trust in you and your abilities.
 Friends rely more and more on your apparent wisdom.
-As a result, better decisions lead to a better life.
+As a result, better decisions based on personal integrity inherently leads to a better life.

-24) As a direct result of your decision to establish integrity within your life, you will gain favor with many people.
+24) As a direct result of your decision to establish integrity within your life, you will gain favor with some people.
 Unfortunately some will hate you for it—which is another by-product.
 People hate other people for the strangest reasons.
 Someone dedicated to truth and honesty is a typical target for those who invite chaos and the misfortune of hate.
-There are many reasons for this misdirected hate, but the most common reason is their own insecurity (referring to the person who hates).
-Know that people WILL be threatened by you because of your decision to maintain integrity.
+There are many reasons for this misdirected hate, but a common reason is their own insecurity (referring to the person who hates).
+You must remember that people might be threatened by you because of your decision to maintain integrity.
+When it happens, let that hate roll past you like a beach ball rolling in the wind.

-25) People can tweak or modify their definition of integrity to suit their current needs, desires and ambitions.
-For that reason, it is possible to have a large number of definitions of the word or state of affairs in a person's life—but that does not necessarily mean they are all sound definitions.
+26) People can tweak or modify their definition of integrity to suit their current needs, desires and ambitions.
+For that reason, it is possible to have a large number of definitions of the word or state of affairs in a person's life—but that does not necessarily mean they are all sound definitions of integrity.

-27) This personal definition of integrity is an attempt to offer an unbiased presentation of what integrity can and cannot mean.
-That is to say this definition of integrity:
+28) This personal definition of integrity is an attempt to offer an unbiased presentation of what integrity can and cannot mean.
+As the author, I must volunteer that:

 29) Choosing a wonderful life over (just) life can make the difference between success and failure, peace and chaos, love and hate, and integrity plays a key role in those decisions.